-Algebra 1R is a course that is aligned to the New York State Next Generation Learning Standards for Mathematics.
-The focal point is functions; specifically linear, quadratic, and exponential functions, and then expands to include more specialized functions.
-Students select from among these functions to model phenomena using the modeling cycle.
-This course also includes work with rational and irrational numbers, polynomials, expressions and equations, and statistics.
+Algebra 1R is a course that deals with five conceptual categories associated with the New York State Common Core Learning Standards for Mathematics.
+Students will learn Number and Quantity, Algebra, Functions, Modeling, Statistics and Probability.
+This course requires students to understand the different function families and how they are used to solve problems and investigate applications.
 The Algebra 1 Regents Exam will be given at the conclusion of the course and is used as the course final exam.
 Recommendation: A final average of 85 or above in Math 8 or successful completion of Algebra 1.